 Who does it well?

 When it comes to the ‘share a chapter of your life’ approach, one great memoir is Llew Dowley’s Crazy Mummy Syndrome, which shares her story of postnatal depression, from trying for her first child to raising $10,000 for the Black Dog Institute.
 Because Llew focused on this single part of her life, rather than her life in general, she ended up with a powerful narrative.

 For the message/theme approach, I love Almost French by Sarah Turnbull.
 In the book, Sarah shares her experience of meeting a Frenchman in her late 20s and moving to Paris.
 The main message or theme of the book is adjusting to the new culture and, after a few positioning chapters about the initial move, her chapters each discuss a different area of French life – etiquette, fashion, food, pets and more.
 In each of those chapters, she shares a number of anecdotes related to the chapter topics, as well as her reflections on the French culture.
 If you love France or travel stories, I highly recommend it.

 Regardless of which book type you choose, the key thing is to pick one type and stick with it – you can’t change your mind halfway through and expect a great result.
 If you do change your mind and think a different type of book would be better for your business, often it’s better to start again than to try to mould your old content into a new shape.

-Now I know what you’re thinking, can’t I include my story in a ‘how to’ book? or can’t I use interviews in a thought leadership book?
+Now I know what you’re thinking, can’t I tell a parable in a ‘how to’ book? or can’t I use lists in a thought leadership book?